 management_urlcan be configured that allows admin users to “go to” the extension from within the dashboard.

-- Future “built-in” functionality will become available immediately to your extensions once added: key rotation, service managed webhooks, service managed extension permissions etc.
+- Future “built-in” functionality will become available immediately to your extensions once added: token rotation, service managed webhooks, service managed extension permissions etc.

 If you have implemented a Rehive compliant extension then you can add it to Rehive via the dashboard.
 The dashboard provides an interface for adding custom extenions under Extensions -> Add custom extension.